Cloud Shader Breakdown

 - As we are writing this in Shader Graph, we are (currently) unable to add any tessellation to the shader, so instead we are using a custom plane mesh that has already been subdivided a lot to ensure the vertex manipulation is smooth.
 Depending on the camera angle required it might also be possible to have a disc or pizza-slice shape, subdivided more at the center and move the position/rotation along with the camera, rather than having multiple planes to make up the clouds.

 - Since we are offsetting vertices it can cause geometry to overlap and this can cause sorting issues with transparent objects.
-If the shader writes to the depth buffer it would fix this, however there is currently no way in Shader Graph to override this for a transparent shader.
-We can either rely on the overrides on the RenderObjects feature on the Forward Renderer to render the clouds, or edit the code generated by Shader Graph.
+If the shader writes to the depth buffer it would fix this, more info at the end of the post.

 To begin we’ll set up the noise for our clouds.
 We’ll be using a mixture of Gradient Noise and Simple Noise nodes to do this – although you may also want to think about replacing some layers of noise with a seamless texture as a cheaper alternative.